csjeon28/caregiver-frontend-react/README.md

 # CareGiver App

-An application where parents/guardians and babysitters can connect and view each others profiles to help those in need of childcare.
+An application where parents/guardians and babysitters can connect and view each others profiles for childcare services.
 There are two user types: parent/guardian and caregivers.
 Parents can post jobs, caregivers can request jobs from parents, and parents can accept their job request.

 <img src="/src/images/caregiver_welcome_page.jpg" alt="Welcome Page">